S-A-Sarker/S-A-Sarker/README.md

 - 🌱 I’m currently learning ...
 React.js
 - 👯 I’m looking to collaborate on ...
 Everything About Front End
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
-Anything About Front End Web Devlopment And Design
+Anything About Front End Web Development and Design
 - 📫 How to reach me: ... https://www.facebook.com/safiul.alamsarker.1
 - 😄 Pronouns: ...
 He/Him/Sarker
 - ⚡ Fun fact: ...
 It's very hard for me sitting in computer desk for atleast 12-14 hours.But I Love To do That Everyday.